Gexkill/sweng2/TP/src/index.md

 * php: it is a programming language designed for the web.
 * SMS: short message service; it is the most famous way to send text messages to a mobile phone.
 * push notification: the modern way to send complex messages to a smartphone
+* API: application programming interface; it is a common way to communicate with another system.
+* unit test: the most famous way to perform automatic tests, via assertions.

 ## 1.4.
 List of Reference Documents